rust-lang/rust/conversions.md

 Casts are a superset of coercions: every coercion can be explicitly invoked via a cast, but some changes require a cast.
 These "true casts" are generally regarded as dangerous or problematic actions.
-The set of true casts is actually quite small, and once again revolves largely around pointers.
-However it also introduces the primary mechanism to convert between numeric types.
+True casts revolves around raw pointers and the primitive numeric types.
+Here's an exhaustive list of all the true casts:

 * rawptr -> rawptr (e.g. `*mut T as *const T` or `*mut T as *mut U`)
 * rawptr <-> usize (e.g. `*mut T as usize` or `usize as *mut T`)
-* primitive -> primitive (e.g. `u32 as u8` or `u8 as u32`)
+* number -> number (e.g. `u32 as i8` or `i16 as f64`)
-* c-like enum -> integer/bool (e.g. `DaysOfWeek as u8`)
+* c-like enum -> integer/bool (e.g. `DaysOfWeek as u32`)
 * `u8` -> `char`
+* something about arrays?

+For number -> number casts, there are quite a few cases to consider:

+* unsigned to bigger unsigned will zero-extend losslessly
+* unsigned to smaller unsigned will truncate via wrapping
+* signed to unsigned will  ...
+TODO rest of this list

+The casts involving rawptrs also allow us to completely bypass type-safety by re-interpretting a pointer of T to a pointer of U for arbitrary types, as well as interpret integers as addresses.
+However it is impossible to actually *capitalize* on this violation in Safe Rust, because derefencing a raw ptr is `unsafe`.

 ## Conversion Traits